GauravWalia19/shoppinglistdesktopapp/README.md

 ### Releasing this project

 For releasing this project we have provided three scripts for all the 3 types of OS.
-But before releasing remember to uncomment the line `process.env.NODE_ENV="production"`
+But before releasing remember to uncomment the line `config.setNodeEnv('production')` in **electron/main.js**

 #### `yarn run package-linux`